Kathryn Morgan Award Winners

-Vivian Hart has worked in Environmental Services for more than 30 years.
-She is also a longtime member of the Learning for Life program.
+Vivian Hart worked in Environmental Services for more than 30 years.
+She was also a longtime member of the Learning for Life program.
 Honored 2006-07.

 Professor of History Allison Dorsey's academic interests include the history of African Americans, the 20th-century civil rights movement, and African American film.
 She is a past Black Studies program coordinator and is the founding director of the Swarthmore Summer Scholars Program.
 Honored 2008-09.

 Darryl Smaw came to Swarthmore in 2002 and retired as senior class dean and associate dean of multicultural affairs in 2011.
 Honored 2010-11.

 Associate Professor of Sociology and Black Studies Nina Johnson studies culture, race, and mobility.
 She is a past Black Studies program coordinator and her current research focuses on the impacts of mass incarceration.
 Honored 2013-14.